gramineproject/graphene/README.md

 #### 2.1.3 Run Built-in Examples in Graphene-SGX

 There are a few built-in examples under LibOS/shim/test/.
-The "native" folder includes a rich set of C programs and "apps" folder includes a few tested applications, such as GCC, Python, and Apache.
+The "native" folder includes a rich set of C programs and "apps" folder includes a few tested applications, such as GCC, Python,and Apache.

 (1) Build and run a Hello World program with Graphene on SGX